-Candidates can take this syllabus alongside other Cambridge International syllabi in a single exam series.
+Candidates can take this syllabus alongside other Cambridge International syllabuses in a single exam series.
 The only exceptions are:

-- Cambridge IGCSE History (0470) - syllabi with the same title at the same level.
+- Cambridge IGCSE History (0470) - syllabuses with the same title at the same level.

-Cambridge IGCSE and Cambridge IGCSE (9-1) syllabi are at the same level.
+Cambridge IGCSE, Cambridge IGCSE (9-1) and Cambridge O Level syllabuses are at the same level.